openalea/eartrack/README.rst

 Help and Support
 ----------------

+Please open an **Issue** if you need support or that you run into any error (Installation, Runtime, etc.).
-If you run into installation error, runtime error or something else, PLEASE, report to us in the "Issues" section, we'll try to resolve it as soon as possible.
+We'll try to resolve it as soon as possible.

 Authors
 -------